ropensci/butterfly/README.md

 #> `new$value`: 2 0 0 0
 ```

+`butterfly()` uses `dplyr::semi_join()` to match the timesteps of your
+current dataframe, to the timesteps already present in the previous
+dataframe. `waldo::compare()` is then used to compare these and return
+the differences.

 ## The case for butterfly

 Why use butterfly when there are so many other methods of comparing